top of page

 What Does It Mean to “Hold Space”?

-To hold space means to be fully present with someone’s emotions —without fixing, judging, or redirecting.
-Its about making room for their sadness, frustration, or fear to exist.
-It’s saying, “You’re allowed to feel this,” instead of, “Don’t cry,” or “It’ll be fine.”
+To hold space means being fully present with someone’s emotions without fixing, judging, or redirecting.
+It’s about allowing their sadness, frustration, or fear to exist without interruption.
+It’s as if you’re saying, “You’re allowed to feel this,” instead of “Don’t cry,” or “It’ll be fine.”

-Think of it like this: You’re not diving into the storm with them —you’re standing beside them, umbrella in hand, saying, “I’m here.
+Picture it this way: You’re not diving into the storm with them—instead, you’re standing beside them, umbrella in hand, and saying, “I’m here.
 Let it rain.”

 Kids Feel Deeply — And They Mirror You

-Children don’t have the vocabulary (or emotional regulation) that adults do.
+Children don’t have the vocabulary or emotional regulation that adults do.
 They often express deep feelings through behavior, questions, or outbursts.
+You might hear things like:

 • “I hate this house!”